krabberod/VirVar_transcriptomes/2024_Workshop/rename_folder.md

-To make the folders more conveinent to work with, I will rename the folders to the following format:
+To make the folders more convenient to work with, the folders will be renamed to the following format:

 Sample_1-a01va -> Sample_01-a01va
 Sample_2-a01vb -> Sample_02-a01vb